Benjamin Gallois

 • A desire to contribute to various projects to enhance my skills.

-I initially took on small projects run by individuals, mostly involving classical computer vision techniques to enhance photography or scanned images (denoising, rescaling, warping, etc.).
+I initially took on small projects run by individuals, mostly involving classical computer vision techniques and small deep learning models to enhance photography or scanned images (such as denoising, rescaling, warping, etc.).

-Subsequently, I landed a larger project that involved designing and implementing a complete cross-platform GUI image tool.
+Subsequently, I landed a larger project from the You&Eye art gallery that involved designing and implementing a complete cross-platform GUI image tool.
 This tool would manage the analysis pipeline, from photographing an individual iris to producing an art poster.
-The image analysis component of this project involved working with 16-bit high-resolution images, implementing fast, robust detection algorithms for the iris and pupil, and warping these images to produce standardized and aesthetic irises.
+The image analysis component of this project involved working with 16-bit high-resolution images, implementing fast, robust deep-learning segmentation models for the iris and pupil, and warping these images to produce standardized and aesthetic irises.
 The second part of the project was to create a responsive and comprehensive UI for the artist to correct minor defects in the images and apply the analysis pipeline.
 This project has been deployed in nearly ten art galleries across Europe.

-This first part of my freelancing career taught me a great deal about working with clients, communicating with them to uncover their expectations for the software, selecting pricing, and choosing the right tools.
-The complete portfolio of projects with more details can be found at freelance.gallois.cc.
+This first part of my freelancing career taught me a great deal about working with clients, communicating with them to uncover their expectations for the software, selecting pricing, choosing the right tools, and integrating smoothly with existing internal teams.
+I gained experience in aligning with team workflows and maintaining clear communication to ensure project success.

 Freelancing Part 1